 Prolonged exposure to loud sounds (including music) is the most common cause of preventable hearing loss.
 Some scientific research suggests that using portable audio devices, such as portable music players and cellular telephones, at high volume settings for long durations may lead to permanent noise-induced hearing loss.
 This includes the use of headphones (including headsets, earbuds and Bluetooth® or other wireless devices).
 Exposure to very loud sound has also been associated in some studies with tinnitus (a ringing in the ear), hypersensitivity to sound and distorted hearing.
-Individual susceptibility to noise-induced hearing loss and other potential hearing problems varies.
-The amount of sound produced by a portable audio device varies depending on the nature of the sound, the device, the device settings and the headphones.
+Individual susceptibility to noise-induced by a portable audio device varies depending on the nature of the sound, the device, the device settings and the headphones.
 You should follow some commonsense recommendations when using any portable audio device: